insidious-src/CPPUAL/README.md

 ### Why reinvent the wheel and replace the standard library and Qt? ###
 - The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, TrueAudio and OpenAL completely.

+So the real question is: Why would you want to have all these libraries when OpenCL is pushing hard and you can program it prety much like a regular CPU?
+It's just a matter of time until OpenCL turns into a all-in-one standard.

 ### Core ###
 - cross-platform process management and interprocess communication